 Unlike some other Wi-Fi 6 routers below, the MX5 doesn’t have a multi-gig port, so its NAS performs caps at 1Gbps.
 And that was almost the speed it delivered in my testing.

-The router’s USB port doesn’t offer anything more than local storage sharing — there’s no personal cloud, streaming features, or Time Machine backup — so it’s only suitable for those with simple network storage needs.
+The router’s USB port doesn’t offer anything more than local storage sharing — there’s no personal cloud, streaming features.
+Interestingly, it does support Time Machine backup despite the fact TP-Link says it doesn’t.

 By the way, if you get the MX10 mesh system, keep in mind that you can also use the USB port of the satellite unit, meaning you can host more than one drive in your network.